 How much does driving school lower your insurance in Ontario?

-In Ontario, when you take driving lessons from a Ministry-approved driving school, it can lower your insurance rates.
-Most car insurance companies may give you savings of 5% to 15% when you complete driver education from a reputed institute.
-For young and new drivers, this is a great way to lower premiums.
-Additionally, G2 drivers who takes driving school classes can graduate to a G licence after eight months instead of the usual 12 months.
+In Ontario, taking driving lessons from a Ministry-approved driving school can help lower your insurance rates.
+Most car insurance companies offer savings of 5% to 15% when you complete a driver’s education at a reputable institute.
+For young and new drivers, this is an excellent way to lower your premiums.
+Additionally, G2 drivers who complete driving school classes can graduate with a G license after eight months rather than the usual 12 months.

 How much is driving school in Ontario?

-The average cost of attending driving school is $600; with a range from $575 to $800.
-The price depends on the driving institute and package, as per your choice of practice hours.
-While it may seem pricey, it should be considered an investment towards getting cheaper car insurance, long-term.
-With a savings of 10-15%, this can translate to even bigger savings.
-A young driver faces the same rates more or less for a three-year period.
-This means that driving school can result in big savings over the course of that period.
+The average cost of attending driving school is $600, with a range from $575 to $800.
+Of course, the price depends on the driving institute and package, as well as your preferred choice of practice hours.
+While it may seem pricey, it should be considered an investment in getting cheaper car insurance in the long term.
+With a savings of 10-15%, this can result in even more substantial savings.
+A young driver faces the same rates more or less for three years.
+This means that driving school can result in significant savings throughout that period.

 Benefits of driver’s education classes

 When it comes to driving, the benefits of attending driver education courses far outweigh the costs.
-Along with better insurance rates, driving courses can also:
+Along with better insurance rates, driving courses can also provide you with the following:

 • Allow a young driver to get comfortable with driving and take a gradual approach to learning how to drive